Hurricane Camille: Virginia

 In Nelson County, the rains were so heavy that birds drowned in trees, according to newspaper reports.
 In the Davis Creek community in the county, the floods swept away 23 houses, leaving only two standing, resulting in at least 27 fatalities.
 Most of the community of Massies Mill was destroyed, sparing only two houses and a church.
 In Buena Vista, floodwaters reached 30 ft deep, sweeping away vehicles and covering entire factories.
-Businesses and industry in the city incurred more than $26 million in damage.
-In Lovingston, the flood discharge along the Tye River was eight times the greatest on the 31 year record.
+Businesses and industries in the city incurred more than $26 million in damage.
+The Tye River in Lovingston produced a flood discharge that was eight times the maximum on the 31 year record.
 The Rivanna River at Palmyra rose 35 ft, while the North Anna River near Doswell rose 27 ft over seven hours.
 Floodwaters reached nearly 14 ft deep in parts of Glasgow, largely destroying the town's business district.
 In Scottsville and Waynesboro, floodwaters reached 8 ft deep.
 Tributaries and mountain streams collected in the James River to produce record or near-record flood conditions, which nearly destroyed all of the river settlements between Lynchburg and Richmond.
 In the former city, the James River crested at 26 ft, which was the highest water level since 1877.
 In Richmond, the James River reached a peak of 28.64 ft, which equaled the record crest set in 1936 and surpassed all other floods in at least a century.
 In the city, the James River had a peak flow of 220000 ft3 per second, the second-highest on record.
 The floodwaters inundated low-lying parts of Richmond, including areas near the James River that flooded after a pumping station failed.
 Citywide damage was slightly over $9 million.
 At Schuyler, a hydroelectric dam on the Rockfish River was overtopped, destroying the dam's powerhouse and washing out a bridge downstream.

 Elsewhere

 In Maryland, Camille brought heavy rains, peaking at 6.55 in at Princess Anne.
 The rains caused localized flooding, which closed roads and washed out a few bridges.
 The rains damaged a junior high school in Princess Anne after floodwaters reached 15 ft deep.
 Near Great Mills, 14 residents evacuated by helicopter due to the floods.
 Minor flooding occurred in Delaware.
 Precipitation from Camille reached as far north as Pennsylvania, with a total of 3.25 in recorded in Somerset.
-Cape May, New Jersey, recorded 1.62 in of rainfall as well.
+In neighboring New Jersey, Cape May recorded 1.62 in of rainfall.